 I am working on building an app company, which produces simple, cost effective apps to improve quality of life.

-I am a journalist, who enjoys gathering objective data for articles, blogs and apps, which people can use and organise to get the best from life.
+I am a journalist, who enjoys gathering objective data for articles, blogs and apps that people can use and organise data in the app to get the best from life.

 Currently, apps fall into two categories: 1. weight loss apps, which don’t mention micronutrients, ask users their weight, height, age and gender, are based on huge databases of foods and are focused on counting calories and restriction.